mitranim/fpx/docs/html/partials/list.md

 ### `toggle(list, value)`

 Appends or removes `value`, depending on whether it's already included.
+Treats a non-list argument as `[]`.

 ```js
 toggle([10, 20], 30)